-A mid-clerkship assessment for each student is required as per the Competency Assessment Policy. throughout the clerkship, faculty (including nurse practitioners and physician assistants with faculty title) and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g. review of progress notes, H&Ps, direct observation forms, informal verbal feedback and written narratives, PRIME+ form, NCAT, etc.) that may be communicated in writing or verbally.
+Throughout the clerkship, faculty (including nurse practitioners and physician assistants with faculty title), and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g., review of progress notes, H&P, direct observation forms, informal verbal feedback and written narratives, PRIME+ form, NCAT, etc.) that may be communicated by writing or verbally.
 The purpose of this feedback is to identify strengths and opportunities for improvement.

-During the IM Clerkship, the student will request a minimum of two PRIME+ forms via the myTIPreport app:
+During the IM clerkship, the student will request a minimum of two PRIME+ forms via myTIPreport: